LearnOnDemandSystems/docs/tms/arvato-marketplace/fulfilling-marketplace-order/enroll-students-in-class.md

 # How do I enroll students in a class?

 Two different methods are available for setting up your students.
-You may either issue **training keys**, which allows them to self-register, and self-enroll into class or you can **set up your students' user accounts and enrollments** for them directly in the TMS platform.
+You may either issue **training keys**, which allows them to self-register, and self-enroll into class or you can **set up your students' user accounts and enrollments** for them directly in the Skillable TMS platform.
 >:small_orange_diamond: [View a video on enrolling students to a class or registering with training keys.](https://youtu.be/nRHZE77FQbc)

 ## Student Self-Enrollment with Training Keys